wncc/TSS-2021/Python & its Applications/README.md

 For many developers picking up the basics of Python is an easy part.
 After they’ve mastered the basics of Python, a whole new world opens up!
 And suddenly it’s all about learning the libraries, frameworks, and best practices that surround Python.

 ## ***WnCC & Career Cell bring to you a course on Applications of Python!***
 This course will help you dive deeper into some of the concepts & libraries that will prove to be extremely useful in your journey of  Python.
-It will introduce you to some of the fundamnetal concepts of python and then help you apply them in fields like data analysis, game development, Natural Language Processing and Scientific Computing.
+It will introduce you to some of the fundamental concepts of python and then help you apply them in fields like data analysis, game development, Natural Language Processing and Scientific Computing.

 **Pre-Requisites:** None.
 Enthusiasm for learning will be more than enough.
 **Course Duration:**  5 weeks